fullcalendar/fullcalendar/README.txt

 This fork also adds :
 	- different colors for each event.
 	- resizable for each event
-	- IE9 public beta compatibility (in work)
+	- IE9 public beta compatibility

 Development and testing
 -----------------------